 In December 2006, the Company was served with two additional purported class action lawsuits alleging violations of California's wage and hour laws.
 William Harper v.
 Red Robin International, Inc. was filed in the Superior Court of California alleging failure by the Company to provide meal and rest breaks in compliance with California wage and hour regulations.
 Marie Hill vs. Red Robin International, Inc. was filed the same day as the Harper case.
 In the Hill case, a former employee alleges failure to pay overtime, misclassification of managers, and failure to pay for or provide meal and rest breaks.
-The Company filed answers in both cases and removed them to the United States District Court for the Central District of California.
-The Company then filed notices of related cases with the Court in the Huggett case stating that the two new cases should be heard by the same judge as the Huggett matter.
+Both cases were removed to federal district court in Orange County, California.
+These actions are more fully described in our Annual Report on Form 10-K filed February 28, 2007, and subsequent quarterly reports on Form 10-Q filed August 17, 2007 and June 1, 2007, respectively.

 On August 7, 2007, the parties to the Harper and Hill cases entered into memoranda of understanding to settle all pending claims, including an extended class period to include putative class members in the Huggett matter.
-The Company has admitted no liability in connection with the settlement.
-In connection with the settlement, the Company has recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability.
+The Company has admitted no liability in connection with the settlement and has recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability.
 This amount is an estimate subject to adjustment based on actual claims filed.
 The settlements are subject to court approval.
+After the Harper matter was tentatively settled, Huggett joined in the settlement with no additional money being added to the Harper settlement.
+The Harper and Huggett cases were consolidated.
+On October 22, 2007, the court granted preliminary approval of the Harper/Huggett settlement.
+There is a hearing set for preliminary approval in the Hill matter on November 19, 2007.